 Life after the armed forces – what’s next for you?

-From the very first day of basic training, armed forces personnel are exposed to a new way of life, and raw recruits quickly begin to fit into that new way of life because it’s a life that builds upon yesterday to create a stronger, clearer, and more stable career trajectory.
+From the very first day of basic training, armed forces personnel are exposed to a new way of Life, and raw recruits quickly begin to fit into that new way of Life because it’s a life that builds upon yesterday to create a more robust, more precise and more stable career trajectory.

 For some people, the armed forces is the only career they’ve ever known, aside from perhaps a paper round once a week in the mornings before school.

-So, what happens when a member of the armed forces falls off the conveyor belt at an unexpected point in their journey?
+So, what happens when armed forces members fall off the conveyor belt at an unexpected point in their journey?

 What then?

-For example, a career may be brought to an early end due to health issues such as hearing loss, sight loss, loss of limbs, or cancer – see here about getting veterans (VA) disability for cancer.
+For example, a career may be brought to an early end due to health issues such as hearing loss, sight loss, loss of limbs, or cancer.

 Far from it.

-Life is a twisting turning water slide of ups, downs, rights and lefts, bumpy bits that you’re sure weren’t meant to happen, and lots and lots of whooshing forwards with great joy (with any luck).
+Life is a twisting, turning water slide of ups, downs, rights, and lefts, bumpy bits you’re sure weren’t meant to happen, and lots and lots of whooshing forwards with great joy (with any luck).

-So, when your life takes a sharp and unexpected career turn away from the armed forces, what can you do?
+So, what can you do when your Life takes a sharp and unexpected career turn away from the armed forces?

 Proud saluting male army soldier on american flag background